- Copywriting Services

 Your copy should be friendly.
-It should connect with the visitor and make them feel like you understand their situation and want to help.
+It should connect with visitors and make them feel like you understand their situation and want to help.
 They should be able to hear your voice.
 Get rid of stiff, formal copy; it’s pretentious and boring.
 This isn’t freshman English class.
 A good copywriter chooses words that will help your client like you.

 Show the prospect that others in similar situations have liked your product and services.
-Testimonials and reviews are third-party endorsements that are instant trust builders.
+Social proof like written testimonials and reviews are third-party endorsements that are instant trust builders.
 They’re a great way to tout your best selling points without sounding like you’re bragging because you’re not the one speaking; your customers are doing all the talking.

 Case studies allow you to tell the story of people who found a solution through your company.
 Define their problem.
 Explain the options they considered before choosing your product or service.
 Finally, describe the end results, giving specific details to make the story interesting and persuasive.

 Pictures are every bit as important as copywriting on a website.
 Make sure your visuals complement your text.
-They should both convey the same message.
-Best of all, show your product in use.
-Seeing is believing.
+They should both convey the same message and highlight the same product advantages.

 The fact that your product or service has lots of cool features is important, but how do these features translate into direct benefits for your customer?
 And what problem do they solve?
 Can your product save her time, enhance her home’s décor or help her lose weight?

-Write your message the way you would write to one person, not a mass audience.
+Write your message the way you would write to an individual, not a mass audience.
 While many people will eventually read your copy, each person will read it individually.
 Effective sales copy makes the reader feel like you are talking directly to him.